Emergence of diversity in homogeneous coupled Boolean networks.

 Institute for Systems Biology

 Kang, Chris; Aguilar, Boris; and Shmulevich, Ilya, "Emergence of diversity in homogeneous coupled Boolean networks."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 189.